 File the Alabama Certificate of Formation

-Option 2: File by mail or in person with the Alabama Secretary of State's downloadable form.
+OPTION 2: File by mail with the Alabama Secretary of State's downloadable form.

 Steps After Your Alabama LLC Is Officially Formed

 Once you’ve filed your Certificate of Formation, you should take the following steps:

 An Alabama LLC operating agreement, also known in the state as a limited liability company agreement, is a legal document that outlines the ownership structure and member roles of your LLC.